Z6543/hwfwbypass/README.md

 error: failed to open the WinDivert device (5)

-solution: Start the executable with administrator level privileges.
+solution: Start the executable with administrator-level privileges.
 Check if the DLL and SYS file is in the same directory.

 -------------------